 The corporate number is a 13-digit unique identifier for every corporation in Japan.
 The National Tax Agency assigns this number and makes this information public along with the corporation’s trade name, address of its head office or its principal place of business.
-Because the corporate number is open to the public, there are no limits to its range of use.
+Because the number is accessible to the public, there are no limits to its range of use.

 Objectives of the Corporate Number